This is a summary of the privacy policies of Vipassana Trust and Vipassana Trust (Dhamma Sukhakari):

-If you apply for a 10-day Vipassana course, or to give service, your data goes through an online application process using a system called CALM (Course Application and Letters Management).
+If you apply for a ten-day Vipassana course, or to give service, your data goes through an online application process using a system called CALM (Course Application and Letters Management).
 Affiliated Vipassana organisations use this registration system to organise meditation courses and voluntary service.

 The Trust is responsible for the further processing of this data.
 After receiving your application, the Trust will use your data to process your request, allocate your place on the course, a room and place for you to meditate and, if necessary, make special provisions for you.

 When you arrive for a course, the Trust will collect further information about you on a paper form.

 We collect your name, date of birth, gender, profession, medical history including mental health information (as provided by you), any special needs you may have, name of spouse, name of friends who are participating in the course, emergency contact, general contact information, course history, donation details, native language and other languages spoken.

 For the duration of the course we may also store the registration number of your vehicle in case it needs to be moved in an emergency.

-In addition, if there are reasons why your application may not be accepted, or that your admission to course should be subject to certain restrictions, prerequisites, or qualifications, we may collect this information and the reason why.
+In addition, if there are reasons why your application may not be accepted, or that your admission to a course should be subject to certain restrictions, prerequisites or qualifications, we may collect this information and the reason why.
 Such decisions are based on data provided by you, but also on events or the observations made by teachers.
 Only teachers involved with the assessment have access to such information about you.

 A Vipassana course can be very demanding.
 With the information you give us, we assess if you are mentally and physically capable of participating in a course.